Homemade Guava Cranberry Sauce with Oranges

-- Guava marmalade – You can buy any brand as long as there are not tons of weird ingredients.
-If you can’t find guava marmalade, you can boil guava paste with a bit of water until you get a liquidity consistency.
-Click here to buy guava marmalade or click here to buy guava paste.
+👉🏼 By the way, you can buy any brand of guava marmalade as long as there are not tons of weird ingredients.
+If you can’t find guava marmalade, you can also boil guava paste with a bit of water until you get a liquid consistency.

 Recommended For This Recipe